Simpleton6969/Skripts/Scoreboard.md

 ```

 Next we need to call the function to provide the player with the scoreboard.
 For this we are going to utilise the `on join` event and make a while loop for the player being online.
 This is the least laggy method possible.
 ```
 on join:
-    while player is online: # we only want to set the scoreboard of the player while they are online, so we can use the while player is online loop. scoreboard(player) # calls the scoreboard function
+    while player is online:
+        scoreboard(player) # calls the scoreboard function
-        wait 1 second # we need a wait in a while loop otherwise it would crash our server, you can change this wait to whatever you want
+        wait 1 second # every while loop needs a wait otherwise the server would crash.
 ```

 Finally, you can give the player the ability to toggle this scoreboard.